nad11ng/Time-Series-Forecasting-Exercise/README.md

 ---

-## 10 recursive Multi-step Forecasting
+## 10. Recursive Multi-step Forecasting

 To predict multiple future steps, a recursive forecasting approach is applied.
 Concept: